 Consolidate Login or Sign up Options

-A good website always has breadcrumbs so that the user knows where he or she is and where they got there from.
-Breadcrumbs can make navigation very easy and the user does not have to click back button of the browser.
+A good website always has breadcrumbs so that the user knows where he or she is and where they can go from there.
+Breadcrumbs can make navigation very easy and the user does not have to click the back button on the browser.

-It is recommended that you keep a visual cue with the dropdown option so the user knows that this is a dropdown.
-An arrow facing south is good enough.
-On many sites what people do is that they show dropdown items on hovering over but this gets annoying when the user did not intend to see the dropdown but had to because they hovered over it.
+It is recommended that you highlight this option so users know that there’s a dropdown menu.
+An arrow facing down is good enough.
+Many sites show dropdown items when hovering over them, but this gets annoying when the user did not intend to use this option.
 To solve this problem, a cue is a much better and simpler alternative.

 Websites with fewer pages and limited content should stick to simple dropdowns only.
-Mega menu may look great but you do not need it because it works better for websites with 50 or above pages.
-Websites that publish dynamic and new content can use mega menu as it really helps get everything on the first page.
+A Mega menu may look great, but you generally do not need it.
+It is designed to work better for websites with 50 or more pages.
+Websites that publish new and dynamic content can use a Mega menu as it really helps to put everything on the first page.

-The world has gone mobile and more people will likely open your website on a mobile phone.
-Mobile menus are pretty common now and use the simple hamburger icon which is indicative of a menu bar.
-This menu should still be simple and house only the most important pages.
-Your responsive website should focus more on the content of the page and show the menu only when the user wants to see it.
+The world has gone mobile and people will most likely open your website on a mobile phone.
+Mobile menus are pretty common and use the simple hamburger icon which is indicative of a menu bar.
+This menu should be simple and house only the most important pages.
+Thus a responsive website should focus more on the content of the page and show the menu only when the user wants to see it.

-For mobile, the screen size gets even compact so you really do not need a big sized header eating up all the space.
-It can include your logo, the menu logo and may be search option.
+For a mobile, the screen size becomes compact so you really do not need a big sized header eating up all the space.
+It can include your logo, the menu logo and a search option.

 Site Maps for Website Navigation

-Sitemaps can serve very useful for both users and the web crawlers.
-Websites with complicated pages and forms that only advance when they are filled can be mapped thoroughly for crawler programs.
-These can also be used by users to get to a specific page in a website with a big and complicated network of pages.
-It also serves an important SEO tool so all your pages get indexed even when you add new pages.
-Including sitemaps is crucial for sites with 50 or above pages.
+Sitemaps can be very useful for both users and the web crawlers.
+Websites with complicated pages and forms, that only advance when they are completed, can be mapped thoroughly for crawler programs.
+These can also be used by users to get to a specific page on a website with a large and complicated network of pages.
+It also serves an important SEO tool so that all your pages get indexed even if you add new pages.
+Therefore, including sitemaps is crucial for sites with 50 or more pages.

-Navigation can increase or decrease your website’s click through rate and directly affect usability.
+Navigation can increase or decrease your website’s click through rate and directly affect its usability.
 Online users have gotten sophisticated over the years and can detect poor navigation rather easily.
-It can hinder the user from continuing or coming back to your website.
-Focus a lot on your headers and menus and keep them simple and minimal.
+This can prevent them from coming back to your website.
+So, focus on your headers and menus and keep them simple and minimal.

-At the end of the day, the design is specific to your website’s purpose and business model.
-As a general rule, any navigation that is simple and straightforward is good.
-Keep in mind the audiences that are not too familiar with the web.
+At the end of the day, any navigation that is simple and straightforward is good.
+Keep in mind audiences that are not too familiar with the web.
 Include cues and textual labels for them with different kinds of options like menus, buttons and dropdowns.